 We were incorporated in Delaware on April 26, 1996 when we acquired certain intellectual property rights relating to wireless communications.
 Our principal executive offices are located at 9360 Towne Centre Drive, Suite 110, San Diego, California 92121.
 Our telephone number at that location is (858) 320-8800.
 References in the prospectus to "we," "our," "us" and the "Company" refer to Novatel Wireless, Inc. together with our consolidated subsidiaries.
 Our Web site is www.novatelwireless.com.
-This reference to our website is not an active hyperlink, nor is the information contained in our Web site incorporated by reference into this prospectus and it does not constitute part of this prospectus.
+This reference to our Web site is not an active hyperlink, nor is the information contained in our Web site or any other Web site incorporated by reference into this prospectus and such information does not constitute part of this prospectus.